farcaster-project/RFCs/10-public-offer.md

  * The future **maker swap role**
  * TODO add peer connection parameters

+This version 1 is the simplest offer possible, it does not contain asset amount ranges to be traded nor room for price negotiation.

 ### Version

-The public offer version contains six magic bytes and two bytes for the version and features, forming in total an 8 bytes array.

-This RFC describe the version 1 and the list of features is declared as an empty list.
+The public offer version contains six magic bytes and two bytes for the version and features.
+The bytes used for the vesion contains also feature flags, this RFC describe the version 1 and the list of features is declared as an empty list, so no flags are expected, leading the two bytes to have the value `1` after deserializing them.

 ### Network